IsabelaBB/superpixel-benchmark/README.md

 | SSFCN    |[Paper](https://openaccess.thecvf.com/content_CVPR_2020/html/Yang_Superpixel_Segmentation_With_Fully_Convolutional_Networks_CVPR_2020_paper.html)|[SSFCN](https://github.com/fuy34/superpixel_fcn)|

 ## Datasets

 We selected five datasets which impose different challenges for superpixel segmentation:
 [Birds](https://doi.org/10.1109/SIBGRAPI.2016.047) [6]; [Insects](https://doi.org/10.1109/SIBGRAPI.2016.047) [6]; [Sky](https://doi.org/10.1109/SIBGRAPI.2015.20) [7]; and [ECSSD](https://doi.org/10.1109/TPAMI.2015.2465960) [8]; [NYUV2](https://doi.org/10.1007/978-3-642-33715-4_54) [9].
 Birds has 150 natural images of birds with thin and elongated objects’ parts.
 Similarly, Insects has 130 images of invertebrates with less texture on background regions.
 Sky has 60 images for sky segmentation with large homogeneous regions with subtle luminosity variations.
 The Extended Complex Scene Saliency Dataset (ECSSD) is composed of 1000 images with objects and backgrounds whose textures are complex.
 Finally, the NYUV2 dataset is composed of 1449 video sequences from several indoor scenes recorded by Microsoft Kinect.

 ## Evaluation measures

 We assess connectivity, compactness, delineation, color homogeneity, robustness, running time, stability, control over the number of superpixels, and visual quality in superpixel segmentation methods.
 This repository contais our evaluation code ([evaluation](evaluation/README.md)) with five superpixel evaluation measures: Similarity between Image and Reconstruction from Superpixels (SIRS) [1], Boundary Recall (BR) [10], Explained Variation (EV) [11], Undersegmentation Error (UE) [12], and Compactness (CO) [13].
 In addition, we provide code to assess running time, control over the number of superpixels, connectivity, and robustness.

+## Requirements

+Please make sure your system have the following packages:

+- OpenMP
+- OpenCV 4.5
+- CMake
+- Python 3
+- Pipenv
+- Cuda (only for deep-based strategies)
+- Boost library: `sudo apt install libboost-all-dev`

+This project was developed under Ubuntu operational system; therefore, it is NOT GUARANTEED to work properly in other systems (e.g. Windows and macOS).

+## Installing cuda on ubuntu

+Cuda and the python pakages torch, torchvision, and torchaudio are required for the deep-based strategies.
+In ubuntu systems, the following instruction may help:

+1) `pipenv install`
+2) Run `nvidia-smi` and copy the cuda version
+2) Run `pipenv shell`
+3) Find your version in https://pytorch.org/get-started/previous-versions
+4) Run the following command with your version.
+Example for cuda 10.1: `pip install ==1.8.1+cu101 torchvision==0.9.1+cu101 torchaudio==0.8.1 -f https://download.pytorch.org/whl/cu101/torch_stable.html`
+5) Test whether the installed version foud the cuda driver: `python3 -c "import torch; print(torch.cuda.is_available())"`

 ## Compiling and Running

 - To **compile** all files: `bash make.sh`
   - Every method that needs an executable file contains a _Makefile_ in its folder. `make.sh` just call each one and call the Makefile in evaluation folder.
 - [Scripts](Scripts/) has bash and python scripts to run saliency/contour maps ([others](Scripts/others/)), segmentation ([Segmentation](Scripts/Segmentation/)), and evaluation ([Evaluation](Scripts/Evaluation/)).